lambdista/money/README.md

 }
 ```

-As you can see the client code just needs two simple imports and an implicit value of type `Conversion`
+As you can see the client code just needs two simple imports and an implicit value of type `Converter`
 in order to use the DSL.
 The operations shown in the previous code are only a few among the available ones.
 Have a look at the `Money` class for a complete coverage.